Wrathys/member-sdk-demo/README.md

      }
 }
 ```
 Step 2.
-Add the dependency
+Add the dependency and sync now
 ```gradle
 dependencies {
      implementation 'com.github.Wrathys:member-sdk-demo'
 }
 ```
 Step 3.
-Add the intent filter for receive data from Member Demo on your application:
+Add the intent filter for receive data from Member Demo on your application
 ```xml
 <application
     ...